You started a new business. Or you own an existing one that is moving into the realm of employees.

 You should inform your employees of when payroll checks cut, how often to expect their paycheck and other pertinent information.

 Employers should show employees how to clock in and out of their shifts.
-If it hasn’t already been addressed, then this is another good time to set the right expectations around what is expected.
+If it hasn’t already been addressed, this is a good time to communicate time and attendance expectations.

-If your state requires employers to track employee breaks, don’t forget to cover how it works.
-Explain that employees must clock out during breaks, but that they will still be paid for breaks under 15 minutes in length.
+If your state requires employers to track employee breaks, remember to cover this.
+Most employers expect employees to clock out during meals.
+But they allow workers to stay on the clock for breaks under 15 minutes.

 This is very important!